 Insert the number of the “same decision” instruction.

-One Dollar ($1.00) arguably is the required amount in cases in which nominal damages are appropriate.
+One Dollar ($1.00) is the required amount in cases in which nominal damages are appropriate.
 Corpus v.
-Bennett, 430 F.3d 912, 917 (8th Cir.
-2005).
+Bennett, 430 F.3d 912, 916-17 (8th Cir.
+2005) (nominal damages are the appropriate means to remedy a constitutional right deprivation that has not caused an actual, provable injury, and affirming the district court’s jury instruction that “nominal damages should be awarded in a ‘sum such as one dollar’”).
 Nominal damages are appropriate when the jury is unable to place a monetary value on the harm that the plaintiff suffered from the violation of his rights.
 See Thurairajah v.
-City of Fort Smith, Arkansas, 3 F.4th 1017, 1026 (8th 2021); Bailey v.
-Runyon, 220 F.3d 879, 882 (8th Cir.
-2000) (Title VII) (citing Parton v.
-GTE North Inc., 971 F.2d 150, 154 (8th Cir.
-1992)); cf. Corpus, 430 F.3d at 917 (in Section 1983 action, nominal damages are appropriate where the jury cannot place a monetary value on the harm suffered by the plaintiff).
+City of Fort Smith, Arkansas, 3 F.4th 1017, 1026 (8th 2021) (“nominal damages [are] the appropriate means ‘to vindicate constitutional rights whose deprivation has not caused an actual, provable injury.’”) (citing Corpus, 430 F.3d at 916); see also Uzuegbunam v.
+Preczewski, 592 U.S. 279, 290-91 (2021) (“Despite being small, nominal damages are certainly concrete.”)
+(In the standing context, the Supreme Court has treated nominal damages as equivalent to compensatory damages, rejecting the view that nominal damages are purely symbolic and the contention that they do not change a plaintiff’s status or condition.).
+Id.

 Committee Comments

 Most employment discrimination cases involve lost wages and benefits.
 In some cases, however, the jury may be permitted to return a verdict for only nominal damages.
-For example, if the plaintiff was given severance pay and was able to secure a better paying job, the evidence may not support an award of back pay, but may support an award of compensatory damages.
-This instruction is designed to submit the issue of nominal damages in appropriate cases.
+For example, if the plaintiff claiming discrimination did not sustain any loss of earnings.
+Goodwin v.
+Circuit Court of St. Louis County, 729 F.2d 541, 542-43, 548 (8th Cir.
+1984); Sorcan v.
+Rock Ridge School District, 131 F.4th 646, 650 n.1 (8th Cir.
+2025) (the availability of nominal damages alone precludes a mootness defense).

+An award of nominal damages can support a punitive damage award.
+See Goodwin, 729 F.2d at 548.

+If nominal damages are submitted, the verdict form must contain a line where the jury can make that finding.

 12.72 DAMAGES: PUNITIVE (42 U.S.C. § 1983)